Who guides the Kayak trips & Carry's out our SUP Lessons?

-Our trips are led by qualified Fowey River Boatman who operate from our Safety Kayaks or Safety Boat.
-They’re all experienced kayakers who know the Estuary well, are trained First Aiders and carry medical kits, safety gear, mobile phones and VHF radios.
+Our Kayak trips are led by British Canoeing qualified Fowey Harbour Commissioner Boatman, who operate from our Safety Kayaks or Safety Boat.
+They’re all experienced kayakers who know the Estuary well, are trained first aiders and carry medical kits, safety gear, mobile phones and VHF radios.

 Where are you?